FCC shifts its $8bn pot of gold, sparks fears of corporate money grab

 So why do we have Democrats – including two of the FCC's five commissioners – complaining about a move that should provide greater accountability for public funds?

-The argument being put forward is that the fund benefits from interest at the private bank – which, if the figures are to be believed, is generating 6.25 per cent interest (extraordinarily high given that savings accounts currently offer less than two per cent and mortgages barely top four per cent).
+The argument being put forward is that the fund benefits from interest at the private bank.
 But the real reason that people aren’t able to say out loud is that the FCC Republican leadership is, like many Republicans, opposed to any form of subsidy program and the money is going to be moved away from them.

 Ajit Pai promised lawmakers back in October that he would never do anything to undermine the fund.
 "I would never condone any actions that undermine the USF's financial stability," he wrote [PDF].
 "It would be impermissible for USF monies to be spent for any purpose other than universal service."